luizmanke/forgotify/libs/cloud-tools/README.md

 ## Running locally

-> *The project makes use of docker-compose to start local databases.*
+> *The project makes use of docker-compose to start local infrastructure.*

 Build the docker image: